Documentation / Scanner

 Before entering any Scanner signal during earnings season, add an additional verification step.
 After identifying a high-conviction signal in the Scanner, click through to the Symbol Page.
 Check the Next Earnings date displayed in the metrics panel at the top.
 If earnings are scheduled within 5 days, skip the trade entirely regardless of conviction or other factors.

-The 5-day buffer exists because stocks often move into earnings through pre-earnings drift, and you want to avoid holding into an event that could gap 8% overnight and blow straight through your stop.
-However, the day after earnings presents interesting opportunities if the stock didn’t gap massively.
-Check Scanner for VB signals that may have formed from earnings volatility, as post-earnings moves frequently create VB breaches as prices stretch to extremes.
+The 5-day buffer exists because stocks often drift into earnings, and you want to avoid holding into an event that could gap 8% overnight and blow through your stop.
+The day after earnings can present opportunities if the stock didn’t gap sharply.
+Check Scanner for VB signals formed from earnings volatility, as post-earnings moves frequently create VB breaches when prices stretch to extremes.

-These post-earnings setups can be exceptionally high-probability with conviction ratings commonly reaching 87-92 as the Volatility Box bands have adjusted for the new volatility levels.
-Risk is actually lower after earnings since the major event catalyst is now past with no more surprises expected for 90 days.
-But still use Daily Conservative model to handle residual volatility from the earnings reaction.
+These post-earnings setups can carry high conviction scores once the Volatility Box bands have adjusted to the new volatility levels.
+Risk is lower after earnings since the catalyst is now past, with no more surprises expected for 90 days.
+Still use Daily Conservative model to handle residual volatility from the earnings reaction.

 Add a custom note in your Scanner preset during earnings season weeks: Check earnings calendar before every trade.
-This reminder prevents accidentally entering positions on stocks reporting earnings in next few days.
-Maintain your normal conviction and alignment filters, but add this extra earnings verification step before execution.
+This reminder prevents accidentally entering positions on stocks reporting earnings in the next few days.
+Keep your normal conviction and alignment filters, but add this earnings verification step before execution.

 Morning Pre-Market Checklist